hpjeonGIT/Tips/CV.md

 CERTIFICATES
 ------------
 * Udemy certificates of completion
+  - Go: The Complete Developer's Guide (2022)
+  - The Nuts and Bolts of OAuth 2.0 (2022)
   - The Complete Regular Expressions Course with Exercises (2022)
   - Learn and Understand NodeJS (2022)
   - Arabic language | The comprehensive course (2021)